 You need to start the night before by brewing your favorite coffee in the evening with some fresh ground beans and hot water.
 Let it sit and cool and brew overnight until it’s room temperature.

-Whip up some optional simple syrup to sweeten the flavour by adding 1 cup of granulated sugar to 1 cup of water on the hob.
+Whip up some optional simple syrup to sweeten the flavor by adding 1 cup of granulated sugar to 1 cup of water on the hob.
 Let it boil and simmer for two or three minutes until it’s all dissolved.
 Let it cool completely with the hot coffee overnight.

 Have a good night’s sleep while everything cools.